SolomonAIEngineering/workspace/README.md

 **Multimodal AI partner ready to kick in any work**

 - Write up professional work report?
 Turn an outline into expressive and presentable slides?
 Summary an article into a well-structured mindmap?
 Sorting your job plan and backlog for tasks?
 Or... draw and code prototype apps and web pages directly all with one prompt?
-With you, [AFFiNE AI](https://affine.pro/ai) pushes your creativity to the edge of your imagination,just like [Canvas AI](https://affine.pro/blog/best-canvas-ai) to generate mind map for brainstorming.
+With you, [Solomon](https://affine.pro/ai) pushes your creativity to the edge of your imagination,just like [Canvas AI](https://affine.pro/blog/best-canvas-ai) to generate mind map for brainstorming.

 **Local-first & Real-time collaborative**